-China leader Xi to visit Moscow in show of support for Putin
+China’s Xi to visit Moscow in show of support for Putin

-BEIJING (AP) — Chinese President Xi Jinping will visit Russia from Monday to Wednesday, in an apparent show of support for Russian President Vladimir Putin amid sharpening East-West tensions over the conflict in Ukraine.
+BEIJING (AP) — Chinese President Xi Jinping plans to visit Russia from Monday to Wednesday, in an apparent show of support for Russian President Vladimir Putin amid sharpening East-West tensions over the war in Ukraine.

-Russia’s ongoing invasion of Ukraine is expected to dominate discussions.
-China has sought to project itself as neutral in the conflict even while in 2022 Beijing declared it had a “no-limits” friendship with Russia and has refused to condemn Moscow’s invasion.
+Russia’s ongoing invasion of Ukraine is expected to dominate Putin and Xi’s discussions.
+China has refused to condemn Moscow’s aggression and sought to project itself as neutral in the conflict even while Beijing declared last year that it had a “no-limits” friendship with Russia.

 The meeting between the leaders was announced by both countries on Friday.